Saturday, May 23, 2020

 ---more high-rise condos

-The city's tourism industry will be adversely affected, and thousands of animals will lose their habitat.
 You will not see any white flag of surrender in front of my door.
-This is my territory, my 'hood that you want to irrevocably change.
+This is my territory, my street that you want to irrevocably change.
+I would not be surprised if Andrew Haydon Park is privatized.

 THEY DO NOT CARE ABOUT US.
-I am surprised that the Experimental Farm was not encircled by chain link fences to banish the public from the property.
+I predict that the Experimental Farm will be encircled by chain link fences to banish us from the property.
 WE, the people of Canada, own the Farms on Carling and 1740 Woodroffe.

---- we collectively own Gatineau Park, the Greenbelt, the Rideau Canal; LeBreton Flats; all of the federal museums; Mooney's Bay; Confederation Heights and Tunney's Pasture.
+--- Canadians own Gatineau Park, the Greenbelt, the Rideau Canal; Lebreton Flats; all of the federal museums; Mooney's Bay; Confederation Heights and Tunney's Pasture.

-Museum paintings and artifacts will be sold off because virtual tours are now available.
-The paintings will probably be sold off by the Crown Assets Disposal Corporation or at auction houses in London, England and New York , Sotheby's and Christies.
+Museum paintings and artifacts can be sold off because virtual tours are now available.
+The paintings will probably be sold off by the Crown Assets Disposal Corporation or at auction houses in London, England and New York, Sotheby's and Christies.

 Virtual reality is phony, fake, an imitation, artificial and plastic.
-A City of Ottawa document is claiming that "green space does not have to be green" in order to program us into accepting concrete plazas.
+A City of Ottawa document is claiming that "green space does not have to be green" in order to program us into accepting concrete plazas and parkettes.

 A parkette is a mini park less than 1 acre in size.
-You can take your parkettes, Ottawa politicians, the capital city of Canada will never embrace the notion of mini-parks and a proliferation of 50-storey condos that line both sides of Carling.
+You can take your mini-parks Ottawa politicians.

-12 acres of the 50-60 acres that were donated to the Ottawa Hospital have been rezoned "mixed-use" to facilitate the construction of high rise apartments.
+12 acres of public land donated to the Ottawa Hospital have been rezoned mixed-use to facilitate the construction of high rise apartments.
 The $4 million dollar Dow's Lake parking lot was also a gift and underground parking is being considered.
 The cafeteria annex designed by Hart Massey will be demolished, as well as the South Azimuth on the Observatory grounds.
 Maple Lane and Prince of Wales Drive will have to be widened to accommodate an increase in traffic.
 Former Councillor Katherine Hobbs, residents of Little Italy and the Civic Hospital Neighbourhood Association are trying to save Queen Juliana Park.

 ----------------------------------------------------------------------------------------